 There are many reasons for people ending up with a tax debt, but income tax debts are most common for the individual taxpayers.

 If you have a Tax Debt, pick your Best Strategy!
+What to do if you owe taxes:

 1. PAY YOUR TAX DEBT IN FULL OR PARTIALLY (Installment Payment Plans)